Vehicle speed detection solution

-This tutorial covers the configuration of the speed detection for older, Camlytics 2.x software.
-Newer cloud solution also has the same feature with a significant advantage - the speed data is collected automatically, allowing building real-time charts with multiple time periods speed comparison, average vs max speed comparison, as well as filtering detection results in a speed data table.
+This tutorial covers the configuration of the speed detection for older, Camlytics Single software.
+Newer Service solution also has the same feature with a significant advantage - the speed data is collected automatically, allowing building real-time charts with multiple time periods speed comparison, average vs max speed comparison, as well as filtering detection results in a speed data table.

 Step 1: Add 2 lines

 Add any video source where you want to detect speed.
 Make sure you calibrate it properly so that all moving objects are detected correctly and in time.
 Place two lines one after another so that they cover the full vehicle travel distance.
 The greater the distance the better.
 Make sure that moving vehicles are always detected and both lines generate events for each vehicle.